jkeohan/bonus_lectures/AWS/API Gateway & Lamda - CRUD Routes/api-gateway-and-lambda..md

 <img src="https://i.imgur.com/SLbZETW.png" width=300/>

-Defining the route as a param requires that the **Resource Path** is surrounded in curly braces.
+Defining the route as a param requires that the **Resource Path** be surrounded in curly braces.

 <img src="https://i.imgur.com/GmdxLhi.png" width=700/>